ebu/ebu-tt-live-toolkit/docs/source/configurator.rst

     │ │ │   ├─ uri (when "websocket-legacy") : URI to connect to, default "ws://localhost:9001"
     │ │ │   ├─ proxy (when "websocket" or "websocket-legacy") : HTTP proxy in format ADDR:PORT
     │ │ │   ├─ listen (when "websocket") : Socket to listen on for /publish connection requests i.e: ws://ADDR:PORT, default "ws://localhost:9001"
-    │ │ │   ├─ client (when "websocket") : List of /subscribe connections to make
+    │ │ │   ├─ connect (when "websocket") : List of /publish connections to make.
+Expected values are URL strings.
-    │ │ │   │  └─ TODO: what goes here ????
+    │ │ │   │  └─ Example: ws://<host>:<port>/<sequenceIdentifier>/subscribe
     │ │ │   ├─ manifest_file (when "filesystem") : The timing manifest file for importing files
     │ │ │   └─ tail (when "filesystem") : Keep the manifest open and wait for new input much like UNIX's tail -f command │ │ └─adapters : see below